 Low-dose CT lung cancer screenings offer early detection, more treatment options

-For the last few years, Western Maryland Health System has proudly offered a test that can help patients with a long history of smoking.
+For the last few years, UPMC Western Maryland has proudly offered a test that can help patients with a long history of smoking.

 Low-dose CT lung cancer screenings, often referred to as LDCT, are much more sensitive than traditional chest X-rays.
 The test serves the same purpose as a mammogram or colonoscopy, which are tests that can detect cancer at an early stage.

-“The test is a way of screening patients with a heavy smoking history for early detection of lung cancer,” said Dr. Michael Dwyer of the WMHS Radiology Department.
+“The test is a way of screening patients with a heavy smoking history for early detection of lung cancer,” said Dr. Michael Dwyer of the UPMC Western Maryland Radiology Department.
 “The earlier it is detected, the more options there are to treat and potentially cure.”

 The screenings are designed for patients who are between the ages of 55 and 80 and have a 30-year or more pack-year history (the number of years the patient has smoked multiplied by how many packs a day they have smoked).
 LDCT is for patients who have no clinical signs of lung cancer.
 If there are clinical signs of lung cancer, a diagnostic CT of the chest is required.